ToxPuro/astaroth/config/samples/shockturb/README.md

 It the case you get strange MPI errors, it might be that your particular system has not been configured for GPUDirect RDMA.
 To run Astaroth without GPUDirect RDMA, please set `-DUSE_CUDA_AWARE_MPI=OFF` in `my_cmake.sh`.

+On one machine we run into an issue that a wrong version of gcc was found.
+In that case please either set flags `-DCMAKE_C_COMPILER=/path/to/gcc/` `-DCMAKE_CXX_COMPILER=/path/to/gcc/` or set the environmental variables CC and CXX with a correct path to your compiler.